-According to the real estate agency which has handled the sale of the house three times paranormal occurrences have been reported not only by those who have lived there, but workmen as well.
+According to the real estate agency that handled the sale of the house three times, paranormal occurrences were reported not only by those who have lived there, but workmen as well.

-A woman who lived there during this time describe feeling a spirit pull back the bed sheet and something kiss her neck and breasts.
+A woman who lived there during this time describe feeling a spirit pull back the bed sheet, and something kiss her neck and breasts.

 In 1994, a painter described seeing a white misty form near him, and hearing footsteps as well.

 Despite the persona Ozzie Nelson cultivated for his TV character, historians have described him as being an authoritarian figure, that micro-managed his family's life, especially those of his two sons David and Ricky.
 He quashed plans for them to attend college insisting that they continue to work in show business.
-As a workaholic he no doubt loved his children but the family business came first.
+As a workaholic he no doubt loved his children, but the family business came first.

 Rick Nelson went on to have his own musical career.
 He died in a plane crash on Dec.
 31, 1985, at the age of 45, on the way to a concert in Texas, at a time when he was struggling to revive his singing career.

+Question is, does the house still deserve its reputation as being haunted?
 Does Ozzie Nelson still walk throughout the house checking out the renovations, and wondering where his train set went, or has he gone on to the greatest adventure of them all?